-The risk of children being reported by their main carer (usually their mother) to have fair/poor general health is 2.5 to 4.5 times greater for children with learning disabilities when compared to their non-disabled peers.
+The risk of children being reported by their main carer (usually their mother) to have fair or poor general health is 2 to 4 times greater for children with learning disabilities when compared to their non-disabled peers.

-Outcomes for adults are also worse with one in seven adults with learning disabilities rating their general health as not good.
+Outcomes for adults are also worse with 1 in 7 adults with learning disabilities rating their general health as not good.

 GPs in Cornwall and the Isles of Scilly count the number of people with learning disabilities.
 They say that they see about 2,400 people with learning disabilities.
 Cornwall Council’s register of people with learning disabilities receiving a service is similar in size.

 People with learning disabilities who have additional complex needs require specialist services that are close to their homes, preventing the need for hospital admissions when possible.